unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 Let us now pull a dataset from the BLS website for CPI.
 A CPI dataset is available for download here: [http://data.bls.gov/cgi-bin/surveymost](http://data.bls.gov/cgi-bin/surveymost).
 The data is only available, however, in XLSX format.
 As a result, we will need to create a file job in Axibase collector to download tabular data from the Bureau of Labor Statistics file format and then upload it into
 ATSD.
 Because the file format is nonstandard, ATSD needs to be told how to parse the data.
 This configuration, which describes the rules for parsing, is called a CSV parser configuration.
 Specific rules need to be written for custom BLS ouputs.

+The BLS file job can be found [here](jobs.xml).
+The CSV parser can be found [here](csv-configs.xml).

 You can explore additional computed metrics developed by Axibase by clicking [here](https://axibase.com/products/axibase-time-series-database/visualization/widgets/computed-metrics/).